mandutree/AcmePages/README.md

 client and construct the appropriate page for that client.
 This information can trickle down to the components, so that we create the client specific components as well.

-This is what this package attempts to do.
-Because this application only exists on a browser, there is only one implementation of the pages and components.
+That is what this package attempts to do.
+Because this application currently exists only on a browser, there is only one implementation of the pages and components.
+In the future, when this application becomes available on multiple clients, the code can be extended without altering the existing logic of the browser implementation.
+This ensures that existing browser tests will not be affected by the introduction of the new client.